Last Updated on November 8, 2022 by bethrmartin

 Animals can add instant whimsy to any room, and these days you can find faux taxidermy in so many fun material options.
 Paper mache, wireframe, felt – it’s hard to go wrong.
 This is an especially great option for a kids’ room or holiday decorating.

 Even if you don’t consider yourself a great artist, you can paint something perfect for your home.
-If you want to save money, buy a painting from a thrift store and add details or start fresh and paint over the whole thing.
+If you want to save money, buy a painting from a thrift store, add details, or start fresh and paint over the whole thing.
 Large scale wall art can get expensive, a DIY painting can be very helpful when you are on a budget.

 Who doesn’t need a little more storage?
-Hooks come in a wide variety of designs and can be arranged to create an engaging composition.
+Hooks come in various designs and can be arranged to create an engaging composition.
 The best part is you can hang your everyday items – hats, scarves, dog leashes – and have a great display at the same time.

 Start your day inspired by highlighting your favorite quotes on your wall.
 Vinyl is a great option here, or feel free to frame your mantra for wall decor.
 Don’t forget to pick a font that matches the mood.